khanhdang/mkdocs-site/docs/whatyoulearn.md

 # What You Can Learn in Our "Family"

 !!! tip "Message to you"
-    At our lab, we firmly believe that **students are the best products we can contribute to the world**.
+    - At our lab, we firmly believe that **students are the best products we can contribute to the world**.
 Our mission is to equip students with the skills, knowledge, and mindset needed to excel not only in academia but also in life.
+    - Please don't miss our [Moments: A Visual Journey of Our Team](moment/index.md) to learn about our achievements.

+---

 Here are the key things students can learn in our lab:

----

 ## 1. **Exploration and Innovation**